ChameleonCloud/docs/source/technical/reservations.rst

 Fill out the form by specifying the amount of additional time to add to the lease.
 Then, click on the *Update* button to finish your request.

 .. tip::
    If there is an advance reservation blocking your lease prolongation that could potentially be moved, you can interact through the users mailing list to coordinate with others users.
-Additionally, if you know from the start that your lease will require longer than a week and can justify it, you can submit a ticket on our `help desk <https://www.chameleoncloud.org/user/help/>`_ to request a **one-time exception** of creating a longer lease.
+Additionally, if you know from the start that your lease will require longer than a week and can justify it, you can submit a ticket on our |Help Desk| to request a **one-time exception** of creating a longer lease.

 Changing the Number of Nodes of a Lease
 ---------------------------------------